-After a careful process of shortlisting and testing, I highly recommend the Razor RipStik Air for beginners and the Razor RipStik G for expert waveboard skaters.
+After a careful process of shortlisting and testing, We recommend the Razor RipStik Air for beginners and the Razor RipStik G for expert waveboard skaters.
 Both the Razor RipStik Air and the RipStik G are amazing waveboards that are complete with topnotch features such as high-grade urethane wheels, concave caster boards with non-slippery grips, and ABEC-5 bearings.
-More specifically, the RipStik Air is best recommended for beginners because of its self-centering casters which make balancing way easier.
-Meanwhile the RipStik G is an excellent choice for pros because of its aircraft grade aluminum G-tube which is designed to make grinding and other tricks easier to perform.
+More specifically, the RipStik Air is recommended for beginners because of its self-centering casters which make balancing way easier.
+Meanwhile the RipStik G can be a good choice for pros because of its aircraft grade aluminum G-tube which is designed to make grinding and other tricks easier to perform.

 Waveboards, which closely resemble a skateboard, are two-wheeled ‘vehicles’ which are comprised of two separate caster boards joined by a torsion bar.
 Waveboarding has become mainstream, not only to teenagers but also among children and adults alike.